 After breakfast, head over to Chinatown and Kensington Market, two cultural hubs that sit right next to each other.
 Chinatown will make you seriously feel like you’re in Asia.
 You’ll see the city transform as you start to walk into the cultural neighbourhood and it can be a great spot to explore.
 Kensington Market is one of the most well-known neighbourhoods in the city.
 The neighbourhood features many Victorian homes and quirky stores, restaurants, and food stores/markets.

 There are a lot of options for lunch in Kensington Market, but some of the city favourites are:

 - Sanagan’s Meat Locker (Sandwiches)

 Spend the rest of your afternoon at Toronto Island or Distillery District.
 Toronto Island is great in the summer for a break from the city chaos.
-In a short ferry ride you’ll be on the island where you can rent kayaks, paddleboards, bikes, or just sit back and relax.
+In a short ferry ride, you’ll be on the island where you can rent kayaks, paddleboards, bikes, or just sit back and relax.
 This is one of the best places to see the city skyline as well!

 The Distillery District is a historical neighbourhood in the city that is filled with well-preserved historical buildings that have now been converted into great restaurants, and shops.
 Drink some beer at Mill Street Brewery, or margaritas and Mexican food at El Catrin, which has an awesome patio in the summer.
-If you’re visiting the city in November-December you may be in town for the cities best Christmas market too which happens seven days a week from the end of November, to mid-December.
+If you’re visiting the city in November-December you may be in town for the city’s best Christmas market too which happens seven days a week from the end of November to mid-December.

 …and just like that—the weekend is done!
 I hope you enjoy exploring my city.